-This course is designed to provide the student with systems and programming knowledge and skills for software development on the Internet.
-The student will learn about the Net as a development platform through the use of popular representative languages (such as PHP).
-The student will learn about web page design techniques, server-side programming, and web-enabled databases.
-The skills learned in this course can be directly applied to development of e-commerce systems.
+This course is designed to provide the student with foundational programming knowledge and skills for application development on the Internet.
+The student will learn about the Web as a development platform through the use of popular representative languages (such as PHP).
+The student will learn to plan, design, construct, and integrate basic server-side components of modern web applications including databases and scripts.